maxmeiji/Distillation_Llama/Readme.md

-# Final Project - Group 22
+# Final Project of NYCU.EdgeAI - Group 22

 ### The Implementation of Distilling Large Language Model